Matt Wallner Preview, Player Props: Twins vs. Rockies

-The Minnesota Twins, including Matt Wallner (.300 batting average in his past 10 games), take on starting pitcher Ty Blach and the Colorado Rockies at Coors Field, Friday at 8:10 PM ET.
+On Saturday, Matt Wallner (batting .300 in his past 10 games) and the Minnesota Twins play the Colorado Rockies, whose starting pitcher will be Matt Koch.
+First pitch is at 8:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Athletics.
+In his last game he had a one-hit performance (1-for-4) against the Athletics.

 Sportsbook Promo Codes